kfitz/projects/wp-content/plugins/commentpress-core/readme.txt

 Okay, we're ready to install "CommentPress Core":

 1. Install and Network Activate "CommentPress Core"
-2. This should have enabled "CommentPress Core" on your main blog
+2. If you want to, you can enable "CommentPress Core" on your main blog
 3. Network Enable the "CommentPress Modern Theme" and/or the "CommentPress Default Theme" UNLESS
 4. You have "CommentPress Core"-compatible child themes you want to use instead:
 5. Network Enable any "CommentPress Core"-compatible child themes you want to use